 If you have noticed the above screenshot, you will notice the numbers under Common Keywords and Ads Keywords are hyperlinked.

 Now all you have to do is identify the competitors for whom you want to know the keywords and right click on the Ads Keywords number against the competitor name > open in new window / tab.

 This should give you the Advertising overview of your competitor’s domain.
 Scroll down a bit and you can see the list of all their ads keywords.

-But you may ask, I can directly input the competitors domain name and get this results, why did we start with our own domain name ?
+But you may ask, I can directly input the competitor’s domain name and get these results, why did we start with our own domain name?

 - Click on Ads Keywords for all of them ( or as many as you want) and open them in a new window

 - Export their respective keyword list into Excel